demirtasdurmus/nexpresst/README.md

 import { apiRouter } from '@/lib/router';
 import { NextRequest } from 'next/server';
-import { IRouteHandler, processRequest, TNextContext } from 'nextpress';
+import { IRouteHandler, processRequest, TNextContext } from 'nexpresst';

 // Define a POST handler with type support for payload and response const createPostHandler: IRouteHandler<